wokoman/kazuma-vps/README.md

 This is a repo with for my Kubernetes resources and my personal page.

-As of now, this is used:
+As of now, this is using:

 - *Caddy* for a webserver
 - *Ivy* for generating my page